 Our results further strengthen the evidence that feeding practices can potentially influence children’s dietary intakes and weight status, and suggests that the feeding interactions of parents and their children should be targeted for intervention in Singapore.
 The strength of the study lies in the large multi-ethnic cohort, the robust multivariate analyses adjusting potential confounders, while adding to the research field by examining a wide range of subscales in the CFPQ.
 Furthermore, our dietary intake was captured using a quantitative interviewer administered FFQ which is a good representation of habitual intake of children at age 5 years.
 In addition, we analyzed BMI z-scores with dietary intakes as outcomes of this study which enables us to compare if feeding practices associated with dietary intakes might also be associated with BMI.

 However, there are limitations to our study that should be considered: Firstly, this study is cross-sectional, and there’s a possibility of reverse-causation that might bias the interpretation our results.
 Secondly, both our maternal feeding practices and dietary intakes were based on self-reported questionnaires that are subjected to information bias as some mothers may choose to report more socially desirable dietary intakes and feeding practices.
-However, the risk of misclassifying our maternal feeding practices is low because the subscales of the CFPQ have previously been validated using external validation, and since this questionnaire was self-administered, we were also more likely to attain valid reports and less socially desirable answers in general (58).
+However, the risk of misclassifying our maternal feeding practices is low because the subscales of the CFPQ have previously been validated using external validation, and since this questionnaire was self-administered, we were also more likely to attain valid reports and less socially desirable answers in general [58].
 Differential misclassifications might arise from mothers choosing to report socially desirable feeding practices, creating a systematic form of bias.
-This form of misclassification might then influence the estimates in our study in either direction that could be higher or lower than what the true estimates should be (59).
+This form of misclassification might then influence the estimates in our study in either direction that could be higher or lower than what the true estimates should be [59].

 Our third limitation lies in the generalizability of our study: Our cohort consists of mainly highly educated mothers, and we focused only on preschoolers aged 5, thus the results from this particular study might not be generalizable to the entire Singapore population, especially to older children or other types of caregivers.
 Lastly, although we have considered many confounders and covariates in our analysis, residual confounding may still remain.
 In the future, this study could be replicated prospectively to explore long term casual relationships between parental feeding practices, child dietary intake and weight, and it would also benefit from the inclusion of more objective measures of maternal feeding practices and child’s dietary intake.